A beautifully set table with three appetizing meals served on white dishware and a linen tablecloth at an upscale restaurant.

 Donut Monster

-The donuts are made from scratch and topped with a wide array of glazes and garnishes.
-From unique flavours like chocolate caramel popcorn to classics like the traditional apple fritter, the options abound.
-The menu is changes often, so be sure to stop by and see what’s new.
+Made from scratch and topped with a wide array of glazes and garnishes, Donut Monster donuts offer unique flavours like chocolate-caramel popcorn to classics like the traditional apple fritter.
+Stop by often to try the new flavours on the changing menu.
 Vegan options are available.

 Location: 246 Locke Street South, Hamilton